zalando/engineering-principles/README.md

 ####Use Low-Tech Coupling
 Low-tech coupling reduces issues resulting from changes in communicating systems, and can reduce complexity and dependencies.
 An example of low-tech coupling is service discovery via DNS.
 Communication should be done over interoperable protocols like HTTP instead of, for example, RMI.
 ####REST and JSON
-Because of their weak type system, we prefer REST-based APIs with JSON payloads to SOAP and its strong type system.
-We prefer systems to be truly RESTful (including HATEOAS), not just JSON RPC, because the goals of REST match ours: to build interoperating distributed systems that can be evolved in parallel by different teams while continuing to work.
+We prefer REST-based APIs with JSON payloads to SOAP.
+Distributed SOAs following the REST style have a looser coupling between client and server implementations and comes with less rigid client/server contracts that do not break if either side make certain changes.
+Hence it is easier to build interoperating distributed systems that can be evolved in parallel by different teams while continuing to work.
+REST-like APIs with JSON payload is the most widely accepted and used service interfacing style in the internet web service industry.

-REST makes it possible to evolve APIs safely and without breaking them, and it brings high-level simplicity across all our APIs.

 [The API Guild](https://tech.zalando.com/blog/on-apis-and-the-zalando-api-guild/) provides structure around the details of our API strategy.
 In April 2016, Guild members released this comprehensive model set of [RESTful API guidelines](https://zalando.github.io/restful-api-guidelines/TOC.html), which define standards to successfully establish “consistent API look and feel” quality.
 ###How to structure your services